gaborvecsei/gaborvecsei.github.io/_posts/2021-03-01-Stock-Pattern-Analyzer.md

 > **This will only fuel your confirmation bias**.

-A weighted ensamble of different forecasting techniques would be a go-to method 🤫.
+A weighted ensamble of different forecasting techniques would be my first go-to method 🤫.

 My only advice:
 **Hold** 💎👐💎👐